-Since it is a refined flour, therefore there are no fibres in it.
+Since it is refined flour, therefore there are no fibers in it.
 This causes problems such as digestion, constipation and also weight gain.

 After eating bread, chapatti or any snack made from maida, there is a rapid increase in the blood sugar level.